Are you wondering if you should invest in gold for retirement? Let us walk you through the pros and cons of this strategy.

 - Gold might not be the best inflation hedge: As discussed, gold is considered a hedge against inflation, but as some market watchers have pointed out, that may not be the case.

 - Stockpiling gold requires space and/or money: It’s clear that holding physical gold can be an advantage, but it also has its drawbacks.
 For instance, where are you going to put your gold bullion?
-You could keep it at your home, but most advisors would sway you away from that method because you’ll need space and a secure place to put it; both of those are potential issues for those looking to downsize for retirement.
-And if you want to hold it elsewhere, there will be costs associated with that and you’ll also lose the ability to access your gold whenever you want.
+You could keep it at your home, but most advisors would sway you away from that method because you’ll need space and a secure place to put it; both factors are potential issues for those looking to downsize for retirement.
+And if you want to hold gold elsewhere, there will be associated costs and you’ll also lose the ability to access your gold whenever you want.

 - Gold can be volatile: We’ve already gone over the massive price gains gold has seen in the past, but it’s important to note that during that time gold has seen big drops as well.
 For those hoping for a stress-free IRA investment, these price changes could prove to be too much.